AI Regulation

 Determination to Maintain State Control

-A salient particularity of China’s legal framework on AI is the need to maintain state control, which may clash with the desire to foster AI adoption in the country.
+A salient particularity of China’s AI law is the need to maintain state control, which may clash with the desire to foster AI adoption in the country.
 This need was recently underlined by Xi Jinping himself.
 A common point of those texts is indeed to mark the need to follow the “correct political direction”.
 Despite the above-mentioned watering down and softening of requirements, these political obligations remain, especially for public facing AI systems.
 This is where censorship can resurface, and targeted enforcement can also be at play.
 In the EU and the U.S., the need to respect individual’s rights and democracy is present in nascent laws and AI ethics principles.

 It’s important to note that state control doesn’t only happen through laws on AI.
 China’s public spending into AI, especially through state-backed venture capital funds, is another way to keep AI companies in check and incentivize the development of AI systems towards alignment with government priorities.